 Essential medical equipment

 You are allowed to bring medical equipment if it is essential for your journey.
 The equipment will be screened separately and must be accompanied by supporting documentation from a qualified medical professional, such as a letter from your doctor.

 Pushchairs, walking aids and wheelchairs are usually permitted in the cabin, but they will need to be security screened first.

 If you plan on travelling with a large musical instrument, you should contact your airline before booking.
 You may need to make special arrangements, like buying an extra seat.
 Any musical instrument you bring with you will need to be screened separately.

-- all drinks, including water, soup and syrups
+- all drinks, including water

 - sprays, including shaving foam, hairspray and spray deodorants